SudoWaster/Nucifera-Chat/README.md

 ### Configuration
 #### Logging
 Sample config file is located in `NuciferaWeb/resources/log4j2.xml`.
-Note that this file is also default config and all your logs will be saved in a resources relative path (for Glassfish it would be `domains/{domain}/config/logs`).
+Note that this file is also default config and all your logs will be saved in a application relative path (for Glassfish it would be `domains/{domain}/config/logs`).

-To override this config, place your log4j2.xml in the classpath.
+To override this config, place your log4j2.xml in the classpath (eg. `lib/classes` folder).

+#### Default config
+Default Nucifera server config is located in `NuciferaWeb/resources/nucifera.xml` file.
+See `doc/MainConfig` for more info.

 # License
 It is licensed under GNU General Public License v.3 as of 29 June 2007.
 See the `LICENSE` file for more.